 The student grants the parent borrower Third Party Access to the form.

-You will see any authorizations you currently have on your account, or you can add authorizations from this screen
+- You will see any authorizations you currently have on your account and be able to add authorizations from this screen

 Step 2 ~ Parent completes WSU loan application